Smooth melted chocolate spread (Incomplete: max_output_tokens)

 • Reheat to about 84 to 86°F

-Milk and white chocolate temper at lower temperatures because milk fat changes the crystallization behavior.
-They are generally less forgiving than dark chocolate and scorch more easily.
+Milk and white chocolate usually temper at lower temperatures because milk fat affects crystallization and makes them more delicate.
+They also scorch more easily, so careful temperature control matters even more.

-For broader background on cocoa butter and chocolate composition, the ScienceDirect overview of cocoa butter is a useful reference.
+If you want a broader background reference on cocoa butter composition, scientific resources such as the ScienceDirect overview of cocoa butter provide useful context.

-For home cooks, seeding is often the most practical method.
+For most home cooks, seeding is the most practical tempering method because it is straightforward and reliable.

-You melt most of the chocolate, then add finely chopped tempered chocolate to the warm bowl.
-That added chocolate contains preexisting Form V crystals.
-When it melts partially, those crystals seed the batch.
+You melt most of the chocolate, then stir in a portion of finely chopped tempered chocolate.
+That added chocolate already contains stable Form V crystals.
+As it melts into the warm batch, those crystals act as seeds and guide the rest of the chocolate into the same structure.

 Why Stirring Matters